Thebtiboutheina/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis of Amazon Reviews using NLTK and Roberta Transformer in Python
+Sentiment Analysis of Amazon Reviews using  Roberta Transformer in Python